rkm-brunoguilherme/DiVeWordEmbedding/README.md

 wordsVectors.out will be the output, each word in vocabulary represents a line and its coordenates in the embedding, as:
 `house -1.0 2.4 -0.3 ... ` \
 `car 1.5 0.01 -0.2 -1.1 ...`

+###  Performance of classifiers with trained embeddings
+We compare the quality of the embeddings obtained with DiVe to the following word embeddings baseline techniques: Word2Vec, Glove, Bayesian SkipGram and FastText.
+The embeddings were trained on the specific dataset whose sentences we want to classify.

 ### Reference